 We also get asked by customers how they can get a more upright riding position.
 There are a few ways to achieve this.
 The first is to use/get the shorter 60mm x 25D stem if not already doing so.
 A second is to get the XXL (300mm) riser.
 A third way is to add a set of riser bars.
 For a few customers who wish for a very upright riding position, we have done all three.
 We do have 2" riser bars if this is of interest to you.

-Some people have asked us how the Swift geometry compares to other bikes.
+Some people have asked us how the Swift folding bike frame geometry compares to other bikes.
 The short answer is that it is very close to a "hybrid" geometry.
-The image to the left is an overlay of the Swift on the outline of a Trek hybrid bike.
+The image to the left is an overlay of our folding hybrid bike on the outline of a Trek hybrid bike.
 You can see that the wheelbase is essentially identical.
 The seat-to-handlebar distance is also nearly identical.
 This explains why the Swift has such a solid feel and comfortable ride.